 The United Kingdom

-The United Kingdom (England, Wales, Scotland and Northern Ireland) is right on our doorstep, especially since the Channel Tunnel opened in 1994.
-London is thus a popular destination for both tourists and business people.
+The United Kingdom (England, Wales, Scotland and Northern Ireland) is also close to Belgium.
+This proximity was further strengthened by the opening of the Channel Tunnel in 1994.
+London is therefore a popular destination for tourists and business people.

 The Swiss Confederation, which consists of twenty-six cantons and is home to many international institutions, maintains very good bilateral relations with Belgium.
 This is illustrated by regular contacts between high-level officials and Minister Didier Reynders’s visit to Switzerland in September 2012.
 Every year many distinguished Belgians and top Belgian business people also participate in the World Economic Forum organised in the Swiss municipality of Davos.